 Sindh's population is predominantly Muslim.
-The Province of Sindh is also home to nearly all of Pakistan's Hindus, numbering roughly 2.3 million, although most Sindhi Hindus migrated to India at the time of the partition.
+The Province of Sindh is also home to nearly all of Pakistan's Hindus, however, most Sindhi Hindus migrated to India at the time of the partition.
 Smaller groups of Christians, Parsis or Zoroastrians, Ahmadis, and a few members of the Jewish community can also be found in the province.